-Once a woman reaches the age of 50, about the age of natural menopause, her risk for heart disease increases dramatically.
-In young women who have undergone early or surgical menopause, who do not take estrogen, their risk for heart disease is also higher.
-Women who have gone through menopause and also have other heart disease risk factors, such as the following, are at even greater risk if they also have any of these health and lifestyle conditions:
+Once women reach the age of 50, about the age of natural menopause, their risk for heart disease increases dramatically.
+Young women who have undergone early or surgical menopause, who do not take estrogen, also have higher chances of having heart disease.
+Women who have gone through menopause are at even greater risk if they also have any of these health and lifestyle conditions:

 How Can Menopausal Women Reduce Their Risk of Heart Disease?

 A healthy lifestyle goes a long way in preventing heart disease in women.
 Incorporating the following tips into your everyday life may help you reduce your risk of heart disease during and after menopause:

 - Avoid or quit smoking.
 Smokers have twice (or higher) the risk of heart attack than nonsmokers.
 In addition to eliminating cigarettes, stay away from secondhand smoke, as it also increases the risk of heart disease.

 - Maintain a healthy body weight.
 The more you are over your ideal weight, the harder your heart has to work to give your body nutrients.
 Research has shown that being overweight contributes to the onset of heart disease.